Stimulated Smith-Purcell emission based on bound states in the continuum: Model description

+Figure~\ref{fig:schematic} schematically illustrates the concept of generating stimulated SP radiation with a single open grating, which supports a strongly resonant radiative mode near a BIC.
+When an electron beam moves over, the radiative mode is excited by the evanescent incident field.
+An evanescent space harmonic of the radiative mode will in turn modulate the electron energy and intensity, leading to an enhancement of the incident field at the frequency of the radiative mode.
+Consequently, effective interaction between the electrons and the radiative mode takes place, resulting in coherent oscillation that transfers the electron energy to the radiative mode.
+The SP radiation, corresponding to those propagating space harmonics of the radiative mode, can be significantly enhanced due to the beam-wave interaction.

-We first revisit the physical mechanism of the SP effect.
-The schematic of a dielectric SWG interacting with a sheet electron beam is shown in Fig.~\ref{fig:schematic}(a).
-The dielectric SWG comprises of alternating high-index ($n_{\rm{b}}$) and low-index ($n_{\rm{a}}$) bars of thickness $t$.
-A sheet electron beam moves in close proximity to the SWG at $x = x_0$ with a charge density distribution $q$ per unit length in the $y$ direction and a velocity $v_0=\beta_0 c$ in the direction along the SWG periodicity.
-The current density of the electron beam can be written as ${\bm J}(x,z,t) = \widehat{\bm{z}}qv_0\delta(x-x_0)\delta(z-v_0t)$.
-Using the Fourier transform, we obtain the current density in the frequency domain,
+The associated mechanism is described in detail as follows.
+For simplicity, an infinite extent in the $y$ direction of the structure depicted in figure~\ref{fig:schematic} is assumed.
+The dielectric grating comprises of alternating high-index ($n_{\rm{b}}$) and low-index ($n_{\rm{a}}$) bars of thickness $t$. $x = 0$ is located at the top of the grating.
+The electron beam can be treated as a number of line charges moving in close proximity to the grating at $x = x_0$ with a charge density distribution $q$ per unit length in the $y$ direction and an initial velocity of $v_0=\beta_0 c$ in the $z$ direction, with $c$ being the speed of light.
+The current density in the time domain can be written as~\cite{Kumar2006,vandenBerg:73,Yang2018}

+where $M$ is the total number of line charges, $\Delta z_j$ is the position of the $j$th line charge at $t=0$.
+The current density in the frequency domain is then obtained via Fourier transform, as